-Functional allocation of expenses may also include fundraising and development costs, but the Foundation had no fundraising and development costs at December 31, 2021 or 2020.
+Functional allocation of expenses may also include fundraising and development costs, but the Foundation had no fundraising and development costs for the years ended December 31, 2022 or 2021.

 Donated services: A number of volunteers have donated significant time to the Foundation's program services and its fundraising campaigns, which have not been reflected in the accompanying financial statements because the recognition criteria was not met.
 Donated services meeting the recognition criteria are disclosed in Note 3.